Need to fuel up before a day on Seminyak Beach? Head to Seminyak's best cafes for great coffee, stylish food and Instagrammable interiors.

 It’s no surprise that Craved is considered one of the best cafes in Seminyak – it’s been loved by both expats and locals for years.
 It always feels welcoming and relaxed, and the menu has found the sweet spot between Western classics (like Eggs Benny and Avo Toast) alongside creative Asian flavours (my fave is the Hawaiian shrimp and salmon bowl, drizzled in a spicy dressing).

 I also love that Craved uses the freshest greens, free-range eggs, house-made dips, compotes and dressings.
 Even the sticky barbecue pork ribs are made with an all-natural BBQ sauce.
-There’s also a buttery croissant filled with house-made salmon gravlax, tropical smoothies bowls featuring local fruit, and hearty burgers, sandwiches, pastas and sides for lunch.
+There’s also a buttery croissant filled with house-made salmon gravlax, tropical smoothie bowls, and hearty burgers, sandwiches, pastas and sides for lunch.

-And did I mention, Craved doesn’t stop at brunch?
+But Craved doesn’t stop at brunch.
 As the sun sets, the cafe transforms with a distinct dinner menu.
 Think pan-seared barramundi, slow-cooked lamb shank, plus an entire menu of premium steaks and classic cocktails.

 Best for: All-day dining that shifts seamlessly from brunch to dinner.